 Directors are expected to avoid any action, position or interest that conflict with an interest of the Company.
 Details of all transactions in which a Director and/or related parties might have actual or potential conflicts are provided to the Board of Directors for their review and approval.
 When a potential conflict of interest arises, Directors concerned neither participates in the discussions nor exercise any influence over other members of the Board.
-If a major shareholder or a Director has any conflict of interests with any matter to be considered by the Board of Director and the Board of Directors determines that such a matter is significant, the decision thereon by the Board of Directors shall be made in the presence of all Directors and in the absence of the interested Director's vote.
+If a major shareholder or a Director has any conflict of interests with any matter to be considered by the Board of Director and the Board of Directors determines that such a matter is significant, the decision thereon by the Board of Director's vote.